Introduction to EFT Tapping

 Tapping is a gentle form of soothing touch.

 There are some key points where the flow of the body’s energy is more “accessible.”
 Such points were discovered and documented a long time ago.
 In fact, the Chinese have been stimulating these points through touch (acupressure) and needles (acupuncture) for over 5000 years!
 It’s also from traditional Chinese medicine that we learned about the flow of vital energy (chi or qi) along meridian pathways.
-Since the tapping points are found on these meridians, EFT or Energy Tapping is also known as Meridian Tapping.
+Since the tapping points are found on these meridians, EFTTapping is also known as Meridian Tapping and Energy Tapping.

 Starting in the 1960’s and 70’s with George Goodheart and John Diamond and further refined in the 80’s and 90’s by Roger Callahan, Patricia Carrington, Gary Craig, Fred Gallo, Donna Eden, Carol Look, and many others, the benefits of tapping on the meridian acupoints has been extensively documented.
 Experience shows that tapping can shift our beliefs and thoughts quickly and with much less pain than conventional therapies.